 These are the days when prioritization is going to be most important.
 Prioritization is not a well-liked word.
 It brings to mind images of people in business suits, Venn diagrams, and…frogs if you’re me, but we will get to that in a moment.
-Prioritizing doesn’t have to be some lengthy, painful process that takes more time than it saves, though.
+Prioritizing doesn’t have to be some lengthy, painful process that takes more time than it saves.
 You don’t need a whiteboard, and it’s not necessary to create one of those crazy-popular planners with the washi tape, indexes, and hand-drawn vectors.

 As a side note: a planner should not be a hobby.
-You shouldn’t be stressed out because your planner is not color-coded appropriately and you haven’t had time to do your goal tracking today.
+You shouldn’t be stressed out because your planner is not color-coded appropriately, and you haven’t had time to do your goal tracking today.
 At some point, it’s not a planner – it’s a sickness.

-Anyways, here are a few tips from people who literally make it their business to tell us how to do our business:
+Anyways, here are a few tips from people who make it their business to tell us how to do our business:

 - Separate your to-do list by urgency and address those things that are the most urgent first.
 Stuff with a looming deadline shoot to the top of the list.

 - Be realistic and be ready to reprioritize at the drop of a hat.
-It would be super-awesome if you could tick off everything on your to-do list by noon and then take the afternoon to have the creative brainstorming session and neaten up your desk.
+It would be super-awesome if you could tick off everything on your to-do list by noon and then take the afternoon to have the creative brainstorming session and neaten your desk.
 Men in Hell want ice water too.
-Breaking big projects up into small steps will give you a more realistic estimate of how long it’s going to take you to complete.
+Breaking big projects up into small steps will give you a more realistic estimate of how long it will take you to complete.

 - Eat that frog.
 The author of Eat That Frog: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time tells us that if you do the task that you have been procrastinating first thing, all of the other tasks that you need to do won’t look so bad.
 Also, if you have two frogs, eat the uglier one first.

-50% of employees waste time by talking on the cell phone and texting at work
+- 50% of employees waste time by talking on the cell phone and texting at work

-42% waste time by gossiping
+- 42% waste time by gossiping

-39% waste time on the Internet
+- 39% waste time on the Internet

-38% waste time on social media
+- 38% waste time on social media

-27% take snack breaks or smoke breaks to waste time
+- 27% take snack breaks or smoke breaks to waste time

 “You must focus on the most important, mission-critical tasks each day and night, and then share, delegate, delay, or skip the rest.” –Jessica Jackley